Certified Organic Grassfed Ghee Made From Non-Homogenized Milk

 Ghee has a rich, sweet and deliciously nutty flavor.
 A little amount of ghee adds a lot of flavor to the food.

 A ghee which has been properly washed accordingly to Ayurvedic specifications is very beneficial in healing the skin.
 A small amount of ghee applied to belly button nourishes the entire body and is especially helpful is healing dried lips.
 Ghee has slightly alkalizing effect on the body whereas butter has a slightly acidifying effect.
 Ghee is widely used in Ayurvedic massages and supplements.
 Ghee keeps skin soft, smooth and lubricated.
 Ghee is sattvic food whereas butter is tamasic.
-Also, butter increases Kapha whereas ghee is suitable for all the 3 doshas.
+Also, butter increases Kapha whereas ghee is suitable for all the 3 doshas when consumed in moderation.